 - Once it’s enabled then users of this network can turn on/off accordingly

-Wickr Pro also incorporates the Wickr Open Access (WOA) “smart VPN” that provides remote workers with a secure connection and the same end-to-end encryption.
+AWS Wickr also incorporates the Wickr Open Access (WOA) “smart VPN” that provides remote workers with a secure connection and the same end-to-end encryption.